mugraph-payments/mugraph/docs/workflow.md

 1. Dave generates a private key $a$ and computes the public key $A = G \cdot a$.

-1. Dave generates another generator point $H$, which will be used for Pedersen commitments.

 1. Dave sends a transaction to the network, including:
    - A list of active valid keys for the delegator set (currently ${A}$)
    - A list of expired keys for the delegator set (currently empty)
    - $G$: the generator point of the elliptic curve
-   - $H$: the second generator point for Pedersen commitments

 1. Dave creates the vault $d_v$ on the network.